iwas-iwas/Student-Performance-Analysis/README.md

 **Next Steps 27.09.2019**

+- Add more features/data and incraese performance of the model
 - Currently working on a interative dash-plotly dashboard where a user can input the different factors discussed in the project and get the performance of the student as output from the SVM I built in the end of the project.

 Progress: